Ghorbati

-Ghorbati (self-designations also Mugat and Hadurgar) is an ethnic group, an originally nomadic community in Iran and Afghanistan, as well as Central Asia where they are part of the various communities termed Lyuli.
+The Ghorbati (also known as Mugat or Hadurgar, قرباط, Qurbat or Gurbat) are an ethnic group and originally a nomadic community in Iran, Afghanistan, South Asia, Iraq, Syria and Central Asia.
 They are widespread in Iran, from where they have migrated to other regions over the centuries.
 Many are Shia, with a significant Sunni minority.
 They either trace their ancestry to Sassanid Persia, or to Arabs, including Syeds.
+Mugat Ghorbati and Garachi are subgroups of Ghorbati.

 In 1976–77, the Ghorbati in Afghanistan numbered 1,000 families (ca. 5,000 people).
-Some settled in Peshawar, Pakistan.
-Some subgroups are connected to the Basseri and Qashqai tribes.
+Some settled in Peshawar, Pakistan, and some subgroups are connected to the Basseri and Qashqai tribes.

+Occupation

-Their traditional occupations include carpentry, smithery, peddling, manufacturing and sale of small goods of domestic use, prayer-writing and livestock dealing.
-Older women also practiced fortune telling and healing.
+Their traditional occupations include carpentry, smithery, peddling, manufacturing and selling domestic goods, writing prayers, and dealing with livestock.
+Older women practiced fortune telling and healing.
 Because of female participation in the workforce, which goes against the established gender norms of the region, they are looked down upon by non-Ghorbat.

-The sieve-makers are known as Ghalbelbaf and Chighalbaf in Afghanistan, Kalbilbof in Tajikistan and Ghirbalband in Iran.
-Some also had government jobs or performed in religious roles.
-Overall, their position in Afghan society was quite low but they were Afghan citizens, held ID cards and were conscripted, unlike the related Mugat “Jogi” community.
+The sieve-makers are known as Ghalbelbaf and Chighalbaf in Afghanistan, Kalbilbof in Tajikistan, and Ghirbalband in Iran.
+Some also had governmental or religious roles.
+Overall, they were Afghan citizens; they held ID cards and were conscripted, unlike the related Mugat "Jogi" community.

+Language

-Their mother tongue is Persian but they also have a jargon that they consider to be their own called Ghorbati (see article Persian-Romani), which is a secret language with a heavy Persian base, also known as Mogadi (in Shiraz), Magadi (in Herat) and Qazulagi (in Kabul).
-This vocabulary contains many Semitic words, with a few Domari and other terms.
+Their mother tongue is Persian, but they have their own dialect known as Ghorbati, which is a secret language with a heavy Persian base — also known as Mogadi (in Shiraz), Magadi (in Herat) and Qazulagi (in Kabul).

+History

 Historically, they were part of the Banu Sassan, a medieval Islamic guild of beggars, rogues, criminals, charlatans, entertainers, tricksters, astrologers, Sufis and preachers, which comprised the group with the highest status.
 They were of heterogeneous ethnic origin.
 The name Ghorbat seems to have originated from the Banu Sassan, when they renamed themselves Bani Al Ghuraba’ (the tribe of Exile).
 The modern Ghorbati vocabulary can be traced back to them.

+Name confusion

-However, they have mainly been confused with the Dom people because the latter are known as Qurbat or Kurbat (Arabic: قرباط/كربات), which is an entirely different name, although it appears similar to Ghorbat (Persian: غربت).
-However, this is cognate with the Romani name Gurbeti, although there is no proof of any historical connection between these groups, and the Ghorbati are believed to be nomads to who travelled eastwards, rather than being of Indian origin like the Koli, Roma and Dom.
+The Ghorbati have mainly been confused with the Dom people who are also known as Qurbat or Kurbat (Arabic: قرباط/كربات), and this is further cognate with the Romani name Gurbeti, but there is no proof of any historical connection between these groups other than some vocabulary, and most Ghorbati (except some like the Multani Mugat Ghorbat and the “Garachi” Dom) are believed to be nomads who move eastwards rather than being of Indian origin like the Koli, Roma and Dom.
+Across regions the exonyms used to refer to these groups overlap; these words are often used regardless of what tribe is being described.
+The slur ghorbati has been used by some Iranians for people that were displaced during the Iran-Iraq war.

-They are distinct from the Koli, although in some regions the terms “koli” and “ghorbati” overlap as they are used as general epithets for all “Gypsy-like” communities regardless of the community’s own designation, and can be very pejorative.
-The slur “ghorbati” has even been used for people displaced during the Iran-Iraq war.
-It can thus become difficult to identify the “true” Ghorbati and the “true” Koli.